stoplightio/documentation/designer.md

 ## SL.variables

 SL.variables is a JSON object.
 You can use any properties defined on this object in your endpoint definitions, scripts, and the request maker.
 Simply surround the property name with <<brackets>>.
-For example, if you add a header in the request maker with the name "Authentication", and value "Bearer \`<<apiKey>>\`", \`<<apiKey>>\` will be replaced by whatever value is set at SL.variables.apiKey before sending the request.
+For example, if you add a header in the request maker with the name "Authentication", and value `Bearer <<apiKey>>`, `<<apiKey>>` will be replaced by whatever value is set at SL.variables.apiKey before sending the request.

 You can assign values to SL.variables in your before/after scripts, and they will update in this section.
 More details in the [SL.variables docs](/docs/designer/sl-variables).